Financing your bar or restaurant

 Family and Friends

-One of the most common ways our PourMyBeer partners finance their self-pour beverage walls is through investors.
-Most businesses that are just starting out will go through their close circle of family and friends first.
+One of the most common ways our PourMyBeer family members finance their self-pour beverage walls is through investors.
+Most businesses that are just starting will go through their close circle of family and friends first.
 However, it can be difficult to blend your personal and professional lives, so we recommend proceeding with caution.
-It is important to write down the terms of the loan or investment so both parties are aware of their responsibilities, otherwise things could go south quickly.
+It is important to write down the loan terms or investments to ensure both parties understand their responsibilities so, things do not go south quickly.

 Small businesses can also find investments in the form of venture capital.
-Businesses with a high potential of growth have a better chance of receiving venture capital, in exchange for part ownership of the business.
-Venture capital can come from angel investors, VC firms, or any other financial institutions.
+Businesses with high growth potential have a better chance of receiving venture capital in exchange for part ownership of the business.
+Venture capital can come from angel investors, VC firms, or other financial institutions.
 It doesn’t always have to be monetary, but rather a form of expertise.
-We also recommend finding angel investors who are involved in the restaurant or food and beverage industry since they may be able to provide valuable knowledge going forward.
+We also recommend finding angel investors that are involved in the restaurant or food and beverage industry since they may be able to provide valuable knowledge going forward.

 If you have the initial capital and trust your own financial management skills, you can become your own investor.
 This option is the most appealing among bar and restaurant owners for a few reasons.
 One, because they have a 100% stake in the company; second, there are no loans to pay off.

-If the personal financial capacity is there, bootstrapping (using personal savings) can be a great way to fund the project, but that puts all of the financial risk on you.
-There are also local agencies such as the Community First Fund that offer small business loans to start-ups, but these come with high-interest rates and a lien on personal real estate.
-However, small business loans are a great option if you want to retain control of your business and if you don’t have a high enough credit score for an SBA loan – just make sure you have a business plan, an expense sheet, and your financial projections for the next five years to have higher chances of approval.
-Personal loans usually don’t require you to give collateral and there are more possibilities on how you can spend the money; although, the amount of money you’ll receive will be much less than an SBA loan because personal loans are based on your finances.
+If the personal financial capacity is there, bootstrapping (using personal savings) can be a great way to fund the project, but that puts all of the financial risks on you.
+There are local like Community First Fund. that offer startups small business loans.
+These loans come with high-interest rates and a lien on personal real estate.
+However, small business loans are a great option if you want to retain control of your business and if you don’t have a high enough credit score for an SBA loan.
+Make sure you have a business plan, an expense sheet, and your financial projections for the next five years to have higher chances of approval.
+Personal loans usually don’t require you to give collateral, and there are more possibilities on how you can spend the money.
+Although, the amount of money you’ll receive will be much less than an SBA loan because personal loans are based on your finances.

 Ultimately, the decision comes down to how much risk you are willing to take on and how much of your business you are willing to give away to investors.
 If possible, always remember to try and hold at least 51% in ownership equity so that you retain both creative and operational control of your business.

-Here is a quick visual breakdown of your financing options:
+Here is a quick breakdown of your financing options.

 Here When You Need Us

-Whether you choose to go with bank loans, investors or self-financing, or if you’re a small business trying to figure out finances during COVID-19, we are here to help you.
+Whether you choose to go with bank loans, investors, or self-financing, or if you’re a small business trying to figure out finances, we are here to help you.
 We are happy to share the experience that we have had with customers in your area.
-Don’t hesitate to contact us at email@example.com or (312) 416-9989.
+Don’t hesitate to contact us at firstname.lastname@example.org or (312) 416-9989.